ATYP Test Preview Seminar

-Enrollment may be limited, so sign up quickly.
+Enrollment for the in-person events is limited, so sign up quickly.
 Should there be space available, there is an additional fee for late registration.
-Seminar materials will be mailed to the registrant’s home address.
+Seminar materials will be mailed to the registrant’s home address for virtual sessions.
 If you register less than two weeks prior to the seminar, your session materials may not arrive in time for the presentation.

 General Overview (35 minutes)

 Math Overview (45 minutes)

-Parents can be online for the whole seminar or just for the General Overview.
-The General Overview has information important to both parent and student.
+Families can attend for the whole seminar or just for the General Overview.
+The General Overview has information important to the entire family.
 The Math and English Overviews are designed specifically for the student.
-Please bring a pencil to the seminar.
+Please bring a pencil to the in-person seminars.
 No calculator or other materials are needed.